HOW TO GET LEGAL & OTHER RESOURCES

 5-Consider joining an organization like the Professional Photographer's Association, they'll provide free education, legal assistance and more.
 If you would put me as a referral, I'd appreciate it!
 Join here.

-*** If the business name is going to be different from the name on your driver's license, you have to register with Sunbiz first, then go downtown to Forsyth St.
+*** If the business name is going to be different from the name on your driver's license, you have to register with Sunbiz first, then go downtown to the Forsyth Street office in the first task.

 LLC, Sole Prop or S Corp?